Veikkosuhonen/lautapeli_app/README.md

 ### Dev:

-Requirements: Docker
+Requirements: Docker, Node

-Fork and clone the repository and run `docker-compose up`.
-Open the workspace in the editor of your choice and start hacking!
+- Fork and clone the repository
+- Backend: `docker-compose up`.
+- Frontend: `npm install` and `npm start`.

 ### Deploy:

 Github Actions CI is set up to deploy the application to [Heroku](https://heroku.com).
-You will need a (free) account.
+You need a (free) account.

 Create a new Heroku app from your Heroku dashboard.
 Under _resources_, add the Heroku Postgres add-on.